Bedsore Settlements & Verdicts

 Below is a compilation of bed sore settlements and verdicts on cases our office has been involved with.
 While some of the facts in these cases may seem similar to a situation that you are facing, we would urge to refrain from making any direct comparisons, as there are far too many details that impact the outcome of a case to list here.

 For additional information on how bed sore cases are valued, please look at our bed sore case valuation section here.
-If you believe that a bed sore has developed due to poor care, we invite you to contact our office for a free case review by completing the case intake form here.$2,775,000
+If you believe that a bed sore has developed due to poor care in a nursing home, we invite you to contact our office for a free case review by completing the case intake form here.$2,775,000

 Our client (63-year-old woman) was sent to a skilled nursing facility for rehabilitation following a hip replacement procedure.
 Despite specific orders for care of the surgical site wound, the nursing home staff failed to address and the wound became infected.
 She subsequently developed a bed sore on the hip opposite to the surgical site as the facility had her propped on the side while the treated the infection.